co-IT/ngrx-ducks/ngrx/ducks/README.md

 ## Demo

-Please checkout the demo hosted on [StackBlitz](https://stackblitz.com/edit/ngrx-ducks?embed=1&file=src/app/store/counter/counter.duck.ts).
+Please checkout the demo hosted on <a href="https://stackblitz.com/edit/ngrx-ducks?embed=1&file=src/app/store/counter/counter.duck.ts" target="_blank">StackBlitz</a>.
 It shows how ngrx and ngrx-ducks work together.

 ## Want to help?